What you need to know:

-What role does the merchant play in the payment ecosystem?
+What role do merchant acquirers/processors, networks and bank processors play in the payments ecosystem?

 A merchant is the acceptor of payments.
 When a consumer pays a merchant for goods and/or services, either online or in-store, the payment is initiated via a swipe, dip, tap, scan or click.
 Each of these methods transmits the consumer’s card information throughout a complex environment so the merchant can ultimately be funded for the payment.
 This is called a pull-payment, since the merchant is effectively pulling the payment out of the consumer’s account.

 Card networks also create and govern the rules a merchant must follow to accept the network’s cards.

 What role do merchant processors, networks and bank processors play in the payment ecosystem?

 Authorization of Payment